InternetOfUs/common-models-java/README.md

 **startDevelopmentEnvironment.sh**.
 It creates a docker image with the software to compile and test the project.

+This project uses the [Apache maven](https://maven.apache.org/) to solve the dependencies, compile and run the test.

+ - Use `mvn compile` to compile and generate the Open API documentation (**target/classes/wenet-profile_manager-openapi.yml**).
+ - Use `mvn test` to run the test.
+Exist some Integration test that requires around 10 minutes, so if you want to ignore them execute them with `mvn -Ddisable.large.unit.tests=true test`.
+ - Use `mvnd test` to run the test on debug mode.
+ - Use `mvn site` to generate a HTML page (**target/site/index.html**) with all the reports (test, javadoc, PMD,CPD and coverage).

 When you finish you can stop the started docker container with the script **stopDevelopmentEnvironment.sh**.